aytekincn/SQL-Project-Carsonline/README.md

 Other|31|
 Electric|2|

 #### Average price for each transmission name.
-Output by the average price 	?
+Output by the average price?
 ````sql
 SELECT tt.transmission_name, AVG(c.price) AS 'average_price'
 FROM cars c JOIN transmission_types tt